Fact Sheet: State Alternatives to Abortion Funding

 Missouri

-- Name of Programs: Missouri provides funding in two ways, the Alternatives to Abortion Awareness Program (AAAP)[33] is a special appropriation funded by statute; and the Alternatives to Abortion Services Program (AASP).
-The AAAP is run by the Missouri Department of Social Services (DSS).
+- Name of Programs: Missouri provides funding in two ways, the Alternatives to Abortion Public Awareness Program (AAPAP)[29] is a special appropriation funded by statute; and the Alternatives to Abortion Services Program (AASP).
+The AAPAP is run by the Missouri Department of Social Services (DSS).
 Funds are spent by DSS to advertise the Program.
-PHOs receive the money and are listed on a website.[34]
+PHOs receive the money and can be found via a county search on a website.[30]

 - State Uses TANF funding for PHOs?: Yes, as part of the AASP grant only.